1platform/onebe/docs/modules/Utils_StringUtils.md

 ▸ **uuidV4**(): `string`

-Generate an UUID V4 code.
+Generator for a UUID V4 code.

 #### Returns